MHF0/Python-Kill-sleepy-connection-SQL/README.md

 The script includes basic error handling for connection failures and issues while killing connections.
 It logs errors and waits before attempting to connect to the next database.

-## License

-This script is open-source and available under the MIT License.

 ## Contributing

 Contributions are welcome!
 Please submit issues or pull requests to the GitHub repository.